GitHubDragonFly/Android_User_Controls/README.md

 These are all licensed under MIT License.

 # Trademarks
-Any and all trademarks, either directly on indirectly mentioned in any control, belong to their respective owners.
+Any and all trademarks, either directly or indirectly mentioned in any control, belong to their respective owners.